AAFC-Bioinfo-AAC/metagenomics-nf/README.md

 ---

 ## CONTRIBUTION
-If you would like to contribute to this project, please consult [contributing guidelines](./CONTRIBUTING.md).
+If you would like to contribute to this project, please review the guidelines in [CONTRIBUTING.md](./CONTRIBUTING.md) and ensure you adhere to our [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) to foster a respectful and inclusive environment.

 ---